Billy Kahora was the Quay Words writer-in-residence at Exeter Custom House for Spring 2024.

 Sunday 24th March • 6.30-8.30pm

-Olive and Billy will perform and read from their work, followed by a conversation and Q&A to discuss shared themes that have arisen during their time in residence at Exeter Custom House.
-They will explore the season theme of heritage in relation to their work, the individual, and wider social and political context of their respective African ancestry.
+Olive and Billy performed read from their work, followed by a conversation and Q&A to discuss shared themes that arose during their time in residence at Exeter Custom House.
+They explored the season theme of heritage in relation to their work, the individual, and wider social and political context of their respective African ancestry.